top of page

 Commentary

 This is all Greek to me, patently not my area of expertise.
 It is theoretical or adademic rather than pragmatic.
-It doesn't help that the Working Draft has hardly any usable references, most being replaced by "Error: Reference source not found", while what I presume are internal references within the text to particular figures (e.g. "Figure 11) or tables are completely missing (e.g. "The security process can be iterative, as shown on step H in ,").
+It doesn't help that the latest draft I've seen has hardly any usable references, most being replaced by "Error: Reference source not found", while what I presume are internal references within the text to particular figures (e.g. "Figure 11) or tables are completely missing (e.g. "The security process can be iterative, as shown on step H in ,").
 So no clues there either.

 This page last updated: